jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (c) contain any other particulars that may be prescribed.
 (3) A warrant of appointment is, in the absence of evidence to the contrary, sufficient proof that the holder of the warrant may exercise the powers conferred on a gambling inspector under sections 333 to 338.
 (4) A person who ceases to be a gambling inspector must return the person’s warrant of appointment.
-(5) A person who fails to comply with subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding $1,000.
+(5) A person who fails to comply with subsection (4) commits an offence and is liable on conviction to a fine not exceeding $1,000.

 ### 332 Functions of gambling inspector
 A gambling inspector must ensure, to the extent that is reasonably practicable, compliance with this Act by carrying out the following functions: